akhoury/nodebb-plugin-ubbmigrator/README.md

-###Due to [issue #2](https://github.com/akhoury/nodebb-plugin-ubbmigrator/issues/2) this plugins has been rendered unusable (unless you want to hack NodeBB), hang on, i'm on it.
+###Due to [issue #2](https://github.com/akhoury/nodebb-plugin-ubbmigrator/issues/2) this plugin has been rendered unusable (unless you want to hack NodeBB), but we're on it.

 <br />